Skip to main content

 • Description of your J-1 program(s), program dates, sources of program funding, and any other relevant information pertaining to your J-1 program

-Further detailed information about requesting an Advisory Opinion can be found here, along with the mailing address and current processing times: https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/advisory-opinions.html.
+Further detailed information about requesting an Advisory Opinion can be found here: https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/advisory-opinions.html.

 Waiver process

-If you do not wish to fulfill the requirement, you may be able to obtain a “waiver”.
-The length of the waiver process depends on many factors and can take from 3 to 12 months, or longer, to complete.
-All requests for waivers are submitted to DOS.
-When DOS recommends that a waiver be granted, they send a letter to the U.S. Citizenship and Immigration Service (USCIS).
-USCIS then sends a receipt notice and finally a Form I-612 Approval notice to you.
+If you do not wish to fulfill the requirement, you may be able to obtain a waiver by submitting a request to the Department of State.
+The length of the waiver process varies and can take from 3 to 12 or more months to complete.

 Criteria- There are four bases for waiver recommendations: